 Trusting that experimentation is a viable method of evaluating business models, Missguided also decided to test a new premium service, that offers unlimited free next day delivery for a year.
 To manage the risk associated with the new service and to check its commercial value, this offering was first made available to a small group of customers.
 With Optimizely data showing a conversion uplift of 177%, ‘unicorn delivery’ was soon rolled out to the entire customer base.

 Making it personal

-Delivering a personalised shopping experience to every visitor is contributing to Missguided’s growing customer base.
-Deriving insights from customer data and behaviour allows the brand to tailor each customer journey.
+Delivering a personalized shopping experience to every visitor is contributing to Missguided’s growing customer base.
+Deriving insights from customer data and behavior allows the brand to tailor each customer journey.

 Greeting returning customers by their first name is the most basic level of personalization at Missguided.
 With data about what a customer has recently viewed or purchased on the website, what products they added to their wish list and if they have a VIP status, Missguided can segment its audiences and develop personalized offers and promotions to capitalise on customer interest.

 A particularly successful campaign was targeted at ‘rising star’ customers, those on the cusp of becoming Missguided VIPs based on the number and frequency of purchases as well as site visits.
 Targeting them with exclusive offers, such as buying three items to get 30% off, allowed Missguided to convert these customers to the company’s most valuable VIPs.

 With the move to the high street, Missguided also used location-based data to promote their physical stores.
 For the launch of Missguided’s store in London’s Westfield shopping centre, London-based customers were targeted with a special click-and-collect offer through a website banner and received push notifications about the opening and special promotion